 • APY calculates money paid to you on depository bank accounts such as savings and certificates of deposit.
 It factors in the interest rate, plus any fees, costs, and compounding interest frequency.

 • APR calculates the money you would owe to pay back loans, such as car loans and house mortgages.
 It factors in the interest rate, plus any fees and costs, but it does not take into account the impact of compounding interest.

 When your goal is to maximize your dollars, one foundational step can be to maximize the interest you earn on savings.

-One option to consider is SoFi Money®, a cash management account where you can spend, save, and earn all in one place.
+One option to consider is a SoFi Checking and Savings® account where you can spend, save, and earn all in one place.
 We work hard to give you high interest and charge zero account fees.
 With that in mind, our interest rate and fee structure are subject to change at any time.

 You’ll have the ability to write and deposit checks and you can use a debit card, send and receive money, and use ATMs, with the added benefit of earning interest.